 In Bitwig, create an instrument track which receives MIDI from the Seaboard and load a multi-timbral plugin such as Equator.
 Edit the polyphonic expression data (Glide, Press, Slide) using Note Event Expression.

 The Seaboard uses multiple channels of MIDI to achieve polyphonic dimensions of touch.
 Bitwig is very compatible with the Seaboard because it accommodates multiple MIDI channels on a single track which can host a multi-timbral plug-in like Equator.
 Bitwig's built-in instruments can also be easily setup to respond to the Seaboard's dimensions of touch.

 Step 1: ROLI Dashboard Settings

-Ensure that the MIDI Settings in ROLI Dashboard are set as shown below.
+Ensure that the MIDI Settings in ROLI Dashboard are set as shown above.

 We have selected:

 - MPE Zone: Lower

 Select a multi-timbral plug-in.
 In this example we're using Equator.

 When using Bitwig with Strobe2, SWAM, or other third-party instruments, remember to Force MPE Mode (see below for more on forcing MPE mode).

 In the Inspector panel, select the Seaboard as the MIDI input.
 In this example we're using a Seaboard RISE.